BitcoinDesign/Guide/guide/how-it-works/payment-request-formats.md

 A payment code is a static payment request type that can receive multiple payments.
 The technical details of how these work is defined in [BIP 47](https://bips.xyz/47).

 Payment codes have been popularised in wallets such as [Samourai](https://samouraiwallet.com/) and [Sparrow](https://sparrowwallet.com/).
-These wallets abstract away the payment codes into a more user friendly payment addresses called [PayNyms](https://paynym.is/).

 A downside to payment codes is that they require an additional on-chain transaction each time two users want to connect and use them.
+[Silent payments](https://gist.github.com/RubenSomsen/c43b79517e7cb701ebf77eec6dbb46b8?permalink_comment_id=4113680) are a new experimental proposal that prevents the need for this additional on-chain transaction at the cost of extra bandwidth for receivers.

+Some wallets use what is called a [PayNym](https://paynym.is/) to abstract payment codes into more human readable payment request formats.
+However, this is not standardized, directories are not open-source, and currently Samourai is the only operator running a directory.

 </div>

-### Silent payment

-Silent payments is a [newly proposed format](https://gist.github.com/RubenSomsen/c43b79517e7cb701ebf77eec6dbb46b8?permalink_comment_id=4113680) that allows two users to privately make an on-chain payment between them.
-This is similar to payment codes, however it does not need to establish a relationship between users, limiting the overall transaction on-chain footprint.

-The trade-off that silent payments require is that receivers of silent payments need extra bandwidth to scan the bitcoin UTXO set, to find payments made to them.
-This could be problematic on mobile and other less powerful devices.

 ## Bitcoin uniform resource identifiers (URIs)